storborg/pyeagle/docs/quickstart.rst

     lib = pyeagle.open('SparkFun-Sensors.lbr')

-    for device in lib:  # could also use lib.devices print device
+    for device_set in lib:  # could also use lib.device_sets
+        print device_set

     for symbol in lib.symbols:
         print symbol